 Ministerial delegation discusses Jordan’s economy with World Bank, IMF officials

-AMMAN — A Jordanian ministerial delegation on Monday held a number of meetings with officials from the World Bank and the International Monetary Fund (IMF) in Amman to discuss measures aimed at promoting economic growth.
+AMMAN — A Jordanian ministerial delegation on Monday held a number of meetings with officials from the World Bank and the International Monetary Fund (IMF) in Washington DC to discuss measures aimed at promoting economic growth.

 The delegation, which includes the Minister of Planning and International Cooperation, the Minister of Finance and the Minister of Energy, also followed up on the progress of the five-year matrix for reforms, which are structural in nature and cover various areas such as business environment and investments, according to a Planning Ministry statement.